reyot03/MnMDownloader/README.md

 # MnMDownloader
-Simple python program to scrap Manga and Manhwa chapters
+Simple python program to scrap Manga, Manhua, Manhwa and Webtoon chapters.
+Outputs are in PDF format.

 ## Installation